 Students may earn college credit for work experience related to their college major and/or occupational goals.
-Students should meet with the business department chair and a faculty member to design an appropriate supervised, on-the-job, educationally directed work experience.
+Students must meet with the business department chair and a faculty member to design an appropriate supervised, on-the-job, educationally directed work experience.
 Students may repeat this course up to a total of eight credits: (one credit requires 60 work hours per semester; two credits require 120 hours; three credits require 180 hours; four credits would require a total of 240 hours on the job during one semester.
 Students may enroll in two-to-four credits for two consecutive semesters.)
+Prerequisite: Instructor's approval required.
 (Formerly BUS 290B, Entrepreneurship Co-op Experience)